ADD CONDITION

 Contraindications

-Use is contraindicated on wounds, cuts, damaged, or infected skin due to the risk of exacerbating the condition and potential for systemic absorption.
-Application to the eyes, mouth, genitals, or any other mucous membranes is also contraindicated to prevent irritation and adverse reactions.
+Application on wounds, cuts, damaged, or infected skin is prohibited due to the potential for exacerbating the condition and delaying healing.
+Additionally, the product should not be applied to the eyes, mouth, genitals, or any mucous membranes, as this may lead to irritation or adverse reactions.

 Warnings and Precautions